-The assessor believes that the practitioner does have, or could provide from the work presented, the evidence to meet the standard, but requires more detail e.g. on the content of a course or what the individual actually did.
+The assessor believes that the practitioner does have, or could provide from the work presented, the evidence to meet the standard, but requires more detail e.g., on the content of a course, the specific role or contribution or greater elaboration what the individual did to demonstrate the standard.

-Applicants can expand their current submission by statement(s) in the commentary, which amplify why a particular piece of evidence already submitted supports a standard, or by providing additional detail relating to evidence already submitted.
+Applicants can expand their current submission by statement(s) in the commentary, which amplify why a piece of evidence already submitted supports a standard, or by providing additional detail relating to evidence already submitted.
 Supplementary evidence relating to the same piece of work may also be provided.